Roseinfire/HtmlS/README.md

 However, you can support HtmlScript on Ko-fi. <br>

 ### About installation
-If your site is built with cross-site script, it will not work when script isn't accessible. <br>
+If your site is built with a cross-site script, it will not work when the script isn't accessible. <br>
-So, the better idea is install HtmlScript to your project's folder. <br>
+So, the better idea is to install HtmlScript to your project's folder. <br>
-To run script from a folder, you need a special attribute `host` set to HtmlScript path include the domain. <br>
+To run script from a folder, you need a special attribute `host` set to HtmlScript path including the domain. <br>
 Host also will work if you load the script directly from github not from github pages. <br>
 Note that you also need to use localhost to test your site locally.
 ```HTML